Martin Oakley BACP (Accred) working with TEENAGERS (16+), ADULTS and COUPLES

 I am flexible with sessions days and times.
 This is because I work with people who are are fully employed or have family commitments which means they have a changeable timetable due to other commitments in their personal or professional life.

-Please contact me either by email, telephone or mobile (text).
-I will then respond to your enquiry with in a couple of days (subject to being away on business or on holiday) to discuss briefly the nature of your enquiry.
+Please contact me either by email, telephone or mobile (text) 07534 598758, I will then respond to your enquiry with in a couple of days (subject to being away on business or on holiday) to discuss briefly the nature of your enquiry.

-We will agree an appointment between us to arrange an initial assessment session to discuss things in a little more detail.
-This will be totally ‘free’ and you are under no obligation to commit at this stage.
+We will mutually agree an appointment for an initial (Free30) 30 minute consultation assessment session to discuss things in a little more detail.
+At this stage consultation you are under no obligation to commit at this stage to session.

 I am flexible regarding what I offer in terms of number of sessions, whether it is short, medium or long terms sessions.
 This will be subject to your needs and our professional agreement.